Hirsau Abbey: Sts Peter and Paul

 In the fifteenth century, however, the famous "Customs" gradually became little more than a dead letter.
 Wolfram, the thirty-eighth abbot (1428–1460), introduced the contemporary Melk Reform.
 A few years later Hirsau adopted the Constitutions of Bursfelde Abbey and became part of the Bursfelde Congregation.
 Wolfram's successor, Bernhard, carried on the work of revival, freed the abbey from its debts, restored the monastic buildings, and also reformed several other monasteries.

 In the days of Abbot John III (1514–1556) Hirsau fell on hard times: the Protestant Reformation began to make its influence felt, and after a brief period of struggle, the abbey, through the involvement of Duke Ulrich of Württemberg, passed into Lutheran hands, though still maintaining its monastic character.
 In consequence of the Reformation it was secularized in 1558.
 In 1630 it became Catholic again for a short time, but after the Peace of Westphalia (1648) it once more came under the control of the Dukes of Württemberg and another series of Lutheran abbots presided over it.

-The community eventually came to an end and the once famous Hirsau Abbey was finally destroyed during the Nine Years' War by French troops under General Lieutenant Mélac in 1692.
-Only the ruins now remain to mark its site.
+The community eventually came to an end and Christoph, Duke of Württemberg established a Protestant boarding school at the former monastery.
+His son, Louis III, Duke of Württemberg built a hunting lodge on the site of the abbot's house.
+Hirsau Abbey was finally destroyed during the Nine Years' War by French troops under General Lieutenant Mélac in 1692.

+Present day

+The Church of St. Aurelius was renovated in 1954.
+The relics of St. Aurelius were brought back from Zwiefalten and the church restored as a place of worship.

+In 1991, the city of Calw and the Badisches Landesmuseum founded the Monastery Museum Hirsau in a building once part of the monastery complex.